GuilleLA/IronFlag-Battle/README.md

 ### Weapons

-Each tank carries a machine gun and a laser gun.
+Each tank carries a machine gun, a laser gun and a energy ball cannon.

 - The machine gun shoots fast but will only damage the tank.
 You need tow bullets to kill the enemy.

 - The laser gun takes time to charge the energy to fire it.
 However, if it hits the enemy, it will kill instantly.

 - The super power.
 Each tank can load a super energy ball that when fired will follow the enemy until it hits him and kill him.
+This ball can only be fired every 7 seconds.
+There is an indicator bar to know when the pilots can shoot.

 ## Controls